4. Fossil fuel infrastructure

 |Carbonit, Hirska, Pivdennodonbas'ka, Surhaia Toshivka, and Zolote coal mines.||Power supplies cut, resulting in flooding at these previously operational mines.|

 The Black Sea has extensive hydrocarbon deposits, and a Ukrainian oil and gas platform that was occupied by Russia as part of its 2014 annexation of Crimea has also been attacked.
-On the 20th June, Ukraine targeted the Boyko’s towers installation, which had been taken over by the Russian firm Chernomorneftegaz.
-The initial attack caused an oil spill and fire, which at the time of writing continues to burn.
+In June, Ukraine targeted the BK-1 and Modu Tavrida installations, which were operated by Chernomorneftegaz, a Ukrainian firm appropriated by Russia.
+The attacks caused oil spills, and a fire at the BK-1 platform, which at the time of writing continues to burn.

 Beyond its serious environmental and humanitarian consequences, the conflict has had a particularly visible narrative around the state of fossil fuel insecurity in the EU and the wider geopolitical and security implications of fossil fuel dependency, which has been translating into market and policy responses in the EU.
 Taking place as it has at a time of increasing sensitivity to the climate crisis, the conflict has also encouraged long-overdue media attention on the impact of war on GHG emissions and the climate.